-\$75/nozzle or local
+\$75/nozzle or local applicator; plus \$1.50/ sprinkler head for

-extinguishing systems which use a foaming agent applicator; plus \$1.50/ to control or extinguish a fire in a flammable sprinkler head for liquid installation, aircraft hangar and other recognized applications.
-The fee includes plan review and inspection of piping, controls, nozzles, equipment and other related appurtenances needed to provide a complete system and the witnessing of one hydrostatic test and one final combined sprinkler/foam system; \$100 minimum g. acceptance less of the completed installation.
+- g.
 Smoke Control Systems.
-The fee applies to smoke exhaust systems, stair pressurization systems, smoke control systems and other recognized air- handling systems which are specifically designed to exhaust or control smoke or create pressure zones to minimize the hazard of smoke spread due to fire.
-The fee includes plan review and inspection of system components and the witnessing of one performance acceptance test of the complete installation. \$100/ 30,000 cubic feet of volume or portion thereof of protected or controlled space; \$200 minimum h.
+The fee applies to smoke \$100/30,000 cubic feet of exhaust systems, stair pressurization systems, smoke control systems and other recognized airhandling systems which are specifically designed to exhaust or control smoke or create pressure zones to minimize the hazard of smoke spread due to fire.
+The fee includes plan review and inspection of system components and the witnessing of one performance acceptance test of the complete installation. - h.
 Flammable and Combustible Liquid Storage Tanks.
-This includes review and one inspection of the tank and associated hardware, including dispensing equipment.
-Tanks used to provide fuel or heat or other utility services to a building are exempt. \$0.005/gallon of the maximum tank capacity; \$75 minimum i.
+This includes review and one inspection of maximum tank capacity; the tank and associated hardware, including dispensing equipment.
+Tanks used to provide fuel or heat or other utility services to a building are - i.
 Emergency Generators.
 Emergency generators that are a part of the fire/life safety system of a building or structure.
-Includes the review of the proposed use of the generator, fuel supply and witnessing one performance evaluation test. \$100 j. \$25/linear feet of marina or pier; plus \$1.00 per slip; \$100 minimum k.
-Reinspection and Retest Fees 1 st - \$100 2 nd - \$250 3 rd and subsequent - \$500 l.
-3) Fire-s Consultation Fees.
-Fees for consultation and technical assistance safety Inspections.
-The following fees are not \$75/hour intena respo violat lead to be applied to inspections conducted in nse to a specific complaint of an alleged Fire Code ion by an individual or governmental agency.
-Assembly Occupancies (including outdoor festivals): i.
+Includes the review of the proposed use of the generator, fuel supply and witnessing one performance evaluation test. - j.
+Marinas and Piers - k.
+Reinspection and Retest Fees - L. Consultation Fees.
+Fees for consultation and technical assistance - 3) Fire-safety Inspections.
+The following fees are not intended to be applied to inspections conducted in response to a specific complaint of an alleged Fire Code violation by an individual or governmental agency. - a.
+Assembly Occupancies (including outdoor festivals): - i.
 Class A (>1000 persons) ii.
-Class B (301 - 1000 persons) \$300 \$200 iii.
-Class C (51 - 300 persons) \$100
+Class B (301 - 1000 persons) - iii.
+Class C (51 300 persons)